 Through investigating the Psychosocial Disorder for young people, we have identified the growing issue of what we call Peer Group and Social Interaction Identity Formations, meaning that some young people form their identities through peer group relationships and social interaction that take them away from discovering their own identity through the journey of adolescence.

-This programme is flexible enough to work alongside any other recovery programme as again it completes a person’s recovery and therapeutic path way to freedom and independence.
-The Walk to Freedom Foundation's uniqueness is carried over because it explores with the client the complex issue and character defects that are adopted whilst in dependency to help them answer the critical question on every problematic user’s mind of “why do I use when I don’t want to use and when I shouldn’t use I still do?
+This programme is flexible enough to work alongside any other recovery programme as again it completes a person’s recovery and therapeutic pathway to freedom and independence.
+The Walk to Freedoms uniqueness is carried over because it explores with the client the complex issue and character defects that are adopted whilst in dependency to help them answer the critical question on every problematic user’s mind of “why do I use when I don’t want to use and when I shouldn’t use I still do?

 Through the CEO's personal life as a user and as a practitioner, he found when it came to support for families or organisations who have dependency issues within its community there was a lack of understanding and help for them to be able to understand the user and how to engage with one on either a community level or a personal one.
 This belief would also extend to the young people he would meet through his community ties with other organisations, that in this day and age there needed to be a much more direct and rigorous approach to the issues that young people are having to face today with the recent spike in gang related knife crime,and antisocial behaviour.